 Article 6 – Assistance to and protection of victims of trafficking in persons

-Under your country’s domestic law, are there measures to protect the privacy and identity of victims of trafficking in persons, in appropriate cases and to the extent possible (article 6, para.
+Under your country’s legal framework, are there measures to protect the privacy and identity of victims of trafficking in persons, in appropriate cases and to the extent possible (article 6, para.
 1)?

 Yes No

-If yes, please provide examples or links to published policy or guidance, including any specific measures under your legal system regarding identity, protection and assistance to victims of trafficking in persons, including, inter alia, making legal proceedings relating to such trafficking confidential.
+If yes, please provide examples or links to published policy or guidance, including any specific measures under your legal framework regarding identity, protection and assistance to victims of trafficking in persons, including, inter alia, making legal proceedings relating to such trafficking confidential.